 - Did the agency provide proactive communication and/or recommendations to augment results?

-- Does/did the agency provide ROI attribution on a per-channel basis? (think organic SEO marketing vs. Google My Business Optimization)
+- Does/did the agency provide ROI attribution on a per-channel basis? (think organic SEO marketing vs. Google Business Profile Optimization)

 - Does/did the agency provide you with custom white label SEO reports?

 - Does/did the agency provide other digital marketing services complimentary to organic SEO such as local SEO and/or social media marketing?

 - Did the agency show continuous SERP rankings and traffic growth throughout your engagement?

 - Does/did their white label SEO services provide enough value and margin to make it a profitable venture?